-- Reading Responses (LO: 2, 4): You must turn in eight typed, 250-word reading responses as part of your participation grade.
+- Reading Responses (LO: 2, 4): You must turn in five typed, 250-word (minimum) reading responses as part of your participation grade.
 You can submit these whenever you want over the course of the semester.
-You can submit a ninth response to substitute for one that received an unsatisfactory grade.
+Also, you can submit a sixth response to substitute for one that received an unsatisfactory grade.
 Reading Responses can only be received in person, and they must address one of the readings assigned for that day.
 You will be expected to contribute to the class discussion using your Reading Response.
 Take the time to properly read your assignments and to carefully construct these responses because you can use them later to supplement your essays and arguments.
-Furthermore, you can only turn in one response per class period.
 Please keep track of how many Reading Responses you have turned in because I cannot personally notify each of you about how many you are missing.
-Feel free to come in during my office hours if you want me to look them up for you or if you have any questions. - Things to consider when writing a Reading Response: What is the author's purpose for writing this piece?
+Feel free to come in during my office hours if you want me to look them up for you or if you have any questions.
+Each Reader Response is worth is 20 points. - Things to consider when writing a Reading Response: What is the author's purpose for writing this piece?
 Who is the intended audience?
 Does the audience affect the author's rhetorical and written choices?
 Is this an effective piece of writing?
 Why or why not?
 (These are only suggestions, so you can add your own insight as you wish to).